stiles/FlightTracer/README.md

 and inferring separate flight legs based on time gaps), saves the results locally with a filename that includes the ICAO code(s) and today's date, and optionally uploads the CSV and GeoJSON files to S3 using a specified AWS profile.
+It also shows how to generate a plot of the flight activity and save the plot as a PNG.
 """

 import os
-from datetime import date, datetime from flight_tracer import FlightTracer
+from datetime import date, datetime from flight_tracer import FlightTracer import geopandas as gpd

 # Option 1: Use explicit AWS credentials (via environment variables or directly)
 aws_credentials = {